wp-plugins/peters-login-redirect/readme.txt

 == Changelog ==

+= 2.5.0 =
+* 2012-01-12: Added redirect after registration option.
+Also made plugin settings editable in the WordPress admin panel.

 = 2.4.0 =
-* 2012-01-05: Added support for URL variable "postid-<idnumber>".
+* 2012-01-05: Added support for URL variable "postid-23".
 Also added documentation on how to set up redirect on first login.

 = 2.3.0 =
 * 2011-11-06: Added support for URL variable "siteurl" and "homeurl".
 Also added filter to support custom replacement variables in the URL.
 See Other Notes / How to Extend for documentation.